 - A.I.
-Is a Crapshoot: After MAYHEM kills Steeltoe, Red AISHA goes insane and becomes obsessed with revenge.
+Is a Crapshoot: After MAYHEM kills Steeltoe, Seung-Jin goes insane and becomes obsessed with revenge.

-- Alas, Poor Villain: As Red AISHA dies, Purple AISHA says she can't bring herself to hate her sister and that she still loves her.
+- Alas, Poor Villain: As Seung-Jin dies, In-Su says she can't bring herself to hate her sister and that she still loves her.

-- Alternate Self: An alternate version of Red AISHA piloting a robot fights you alongside Steeltoe in the final boss fight.
+- Alternate Self: An alternate version of Seung-Jin piloting a robot fights you alongside Steeltoe in the final boss fight.

 - Because You Were Nice to Me: Steeltoe appreciated AISHA more than Gaunt, and she returned the emotion.